Christmas in Charleston: Celebrating the Holiday History in the Holy City

 Charleston was incorporated in 1783.
 The social calendar of the southern colonies revolved around Christmas, but traditions like St. Nicholas, Santa Claus, or Christmas trees had not yet reached the South.

 Christmas in the 1800s had the same feeling of holiday spirit as we see during the holiday today.
 There would be gift-giving and plenty of holiday feasts.
-Colonial Christmas traditions included wine, brandy, and rum punches for those that could afford such libations.
+Colonial Christmas traditions included wine, brandy, and rum punches for those who could afford such libations.
 Foods for the holiday included beef, goose, or ham.

 Homes were decorated with mistletoe, garlands, and holly.
 Locals would exchange “Merry Christmas” with one another upon meeting.
 Because religion played an important role in the lives of 18th-century Charlestonians, the holiday would run on the Anglican calendar.
 This meant that December 25th was the first day of the Christmas holiday, which then ran out the full 12 days of Christmas until January 6.
 January 6, or the “Twelfth Night” would often be a time of balls and parties around the colonial regions.